fraVlaca/HyperPay/hyperlane-package/README.md

 - agents.deployer.key: used by hyperlane-cli for core/warp operations
 - agents.relayer.key: used by relayer
 - agents.validators[].signing_key: per-chain validators
-- agents.rebalancer.key: used by rebalancer service when executing transfers via adapters

 - Default example: ./config/config.yaml